phetsims/qa/documentation/qa-book.md

 * *What?* This wrapper demonstrates how to embed multiple PhET-iO simulations in the same page.
 * *How?* To test this wrapper, make sure the active toggle works on both sims.
 Make sure to property toggle has the expected effect based on its language for each.
+If the sim is not active, property changes will not appear until the sim is active again.

 ### 4.4: Accessibility (a11y) Testing